BitcoinUnlimited/BitcoinUnlimited/doc/reduce-traffic.md

 ## 1. Use the traffic shaping options

-Bitcoin Unlimited adds traffic shaping which is controlled by the following parameters (these can also be regulated in the GUI):
+Zero-confirmation StarbucksCoin adds traffic shaping which is controlled by the following parameters (these can also be regulated in the GUI):

   -receiveburst: The maximum rate that data can be received in kB/s.